 Although we only consider the RA semantics in this paper, we believe that our approach is general and can be extended to other memory models.
-For instance, we can extend the approach to the SRA (Strong RA) semantics [?] by a modification of the sets of readable and visible events (cf. §4).
+For instance, we can extend the approach to the SRA (Strong RA) semantics [Lahav et al. 2016] by a modification of the sets of readable and visible events (cf. §4).
 It is interesting to see whether we can also handle the relaxed fragment of C/C++11 by employing a swapping mechanism for event speculations similar to the one we have proposed in this paper for treating postponed write events (cf. §5).
-For other models such as SC, our saturation scheme is necessarily not complete, since saturation for such models amounts to solving an NP-complete problem [?].
-However, we believe that by maintaining saturated traces and only running the costly operations mentioned in [?] "by demand", we can substantially improve efficiency even under the SC semantics.
+For other models such as SC, our saturation scheme is necessarily not complete, since saturation for such models amounts to solving an NP-complete problem [Chalupa et al. 2018].
+However, we believe that by maintaining saturated traces and only running the costly operations mentioned in [Chalupa et al. 2018] "by demand", we can substantially improve efficiency even under the SC semantics.